 The research efforts of our doctors, therapists and nurses often lead to discoveries with a timely and positive impact for our patients.
 Research is done with the conviction it will help restore hope and freedom for children and adults with physical disabilities.

-Mary Free Bed has created an infrastructure to support our physicians and staff with their research endeavors and facilitate scholarly activity.
+Mary Free Bed has created an infrastructure through the John F. Butzer Center for Research and Innovation to support our physicians and staff with research endeavors and to facilitate scholarly activity.
 Our efforts include original research and participation in multicenter studies and sponsored clinical trials.

 A Snapshot of What We’re Doing

-Twenty ongoing research projects are currently embedded at Mary Free Bed, involving 34 active researchers and 15 hospital service lines.
+Twenty ongoing research projects involving 34 active researchers and 15 hospital service lines currently are embedded at Mary Free Bed.
 Hundreds of patients and staff are impacted, including:

 - Inpatient rehabilitation – stroke, brain injury, oncology